 This property includes many different uses such as cold storage, food manufacturing, and wineries.
-Tasting rooms and production spaces at the Wine and Food Park include Tree Top, Zirkle Fruit Company, Hogue Cellars, Wit Cellars, Alexandria Nicole Cellars, Kestrel Vintners, and Mercer Wine Estate.
+Tasting rooms and production spaces at the Wine and Food Park include; Tree Top, Zirkle Fruit Company, Hogue Cellars, Alexandria Nicole Cellars, Four Feathers Vineyards, Kestrel Vintners, Mercer Wine Estate, Lineage Logistics and Narratif Winery of NW Wine Collaborative.
 The Wine and Food Park extends just to the west of the interstate and is home to the Walter Clore Wine and Culinary Center, joined by Desert Wind Winery overlooking the Yakima River.

-- Industrial zoning and utilities that allow for on-site production - Existing tenancies are 2,500 square feet or larger - Adjacent to agricultural and orchard land - Easy interstate access
+- Industrial zoning and utilities that allow for on-site production - Existing tenancies are 2,400 square feet or larger - Adjacent to agricultural and orchard land - Easy interstate access